xiao-mantou/GamingTweaks/README.md

 - [x] Never use any 'tweak tools', it's not worth it.
 - [x] Make always a backup of the current state.
 I recommend [Macrium Reflect](https://www.macrium.com/reflectfree).
 - [x] There is no Voodoo tweak which magically increases performance like 50% - just do it yourself, don't be lazy.
-- [x] There is no magical regtweak.awesome.reg which increases your OS performance drastically!
+- [x] There is no magical `regtweak.awesome.reg` which increases your OS performance dramatically!

 What this guide is not for:

-- [x] Security
-- [x] VM
+- [x] Security / VM
-- [x] Hardening
+- [x] OS Hardening
 - [x] Single Game specific tweaks and modifications